Quantcast

 Body

 Many plants can predict the weather!
 Look no further than the trees, flowers, and grass in your own garden for cues about impending rain and other weather events.
-Here are more than 20 weather-predicting plants which are known to be good forecasters.
+Here are more than 20 weather-predicting plants known to be good forecasters.

 While we use satellites and sophisticated technology today to forecast the weather, you can do what farmers and many others have always done.
 Look to the skies, consider the behavior of birds and animals, and also look to our plant life!
 Yes, plants!